habentg/ft_transcendence/TO-DO.md

 4. loading screen
 5. About Us, contact Us, Terms & conditions, and privacy policy pages ... gonna be static files.
 6. websocket and chat app.

+NEW
+1. Long in with intra is not working.
+It gives error below {
+  "error": "Failed to obtain access token"
+}